GrantLindquist/Resume/HexbarFitness/README.md

 ---

 # Code Snippets

-### Overhead App React Component
 *note: Since this app does not support user authentication, ?userId=3 represents a default user object that is used for debugging the app.
 If I were to further develop this app, ?userId=3 would be replaced with the user id of the logged-in user.*

+### Overhead App React Component
+The root React Component for this project.
+Demonstrates React Hooks and utilizing React States that reload the component if necessary.

 ```
 const App = () => {

+    // User State - represents user that is signed into application.
     const [user, setUser] = useState([]);
-    // Convert date to string whenever interacting with database
+    // Date State - reresents the date that user is viewing exercises from.
+By default, it is set to the current date.
     const [date, setDate] = useState(new Date(Date.now()));

-    // Fetches current user JSON
+    // Fetches JSON data from signed-in user.
     const loadUser = async() =>{
         const response = await userData.get('?userId=3');
         setUser(response.data);
     }

-    // Loads users upon component render
+    // Loads users upon component render.
     useEffect(() => {
         loadUser();
     // eslint-disable-next-line react-hooks/exhaustive-deps
     }, []);

-    // Handles click event on calendar cell - takes string parameter
+    // Handles click event on calendar cell - accepts string parameter that represents new date.
     const handleClick = (date) => {
         setDate(new Date(date));
     }

-    // Applies user to home page
+    // Maps User State data to home page.
     var homePage = user.map((user) => {
         return(<>
             <BrowserRouter>